noahhefner/website/content/posts/python-containerization/index.md

 CMD ["python", "main.py"]
 ```

-Now when we build the image and run a shell, we can see that the default user is `demo` instead of `root`:
+Now when we build the image and open a shell, we can confirm that the container runs under the `demo` user instead of `root`:

 ```plaintext
 docker run -it take_six:latest sh